Psychological Operations in Afghanistan

 Interim President Karzai had told the Americans very early that their broadcasts were found wanting.
 ARSOF in Afghanistan notes:

 The Pashtun leader knew that radio broadcasts in various dialects would have a greater effect than leaflets.
 He had listened to the programs broadcast by the Air Force EC- 130 Commando Solo aircraft and told MAJ Barstow that the music was very effective, but the BBC and VOA had better-quality programs.
 Karzai urged Barstow [Major, C Company, 9th Psychological Operations Battalion] to make the messages more forceful.
-The people needed to be told what they should do about the Taliban and al-Qaeda who were still in their midst.
+The people needed to be told what they should do about the Taliban and al-Qaida who were still in their midst.

 The radio specialists among the American psychological operations teams kept working on the problem and trying to make their product better and more palatable to the Afghans.
 A number of articles in the Newspaper Stars and Stripes seem to indicate that their dedication to excellence has paid off.
 The issue of 10 April 2002 discusses the initial PSYOP radio station.